|

 1997 |

 VIRTUAL REALITY.
-Collaboration with James Surls on 3D
+Collaboration

-exhibition for museums.
-Virtual animation with sound in 3D space. |
+with James Surls on 3D exhibition for museums.
+Virtual animation with sound

 |